 "I have clients who like girls like you.
 Maybe you consider a new job for me."
 Fire raged through my veins then.
 I wanted to grab his hair and slam his face into the steering wheel, but I held back.

 "Well Dave, we both know you don't pay me enough to support a drug habit.
 So, the only excuse for my looking strung out is I slept like shit last night."
 I responded while making air quotes around "Strung out".
 I fished my sunglasses out of my other jacket pocket as I talked, trying to put up a tough front.
-And he handed me the black messenger bag which held two pounds of Black Tar Heroin, grunting as I put the strap over my head and the bag under my arm.
+He laughed and handed me the black messenger bag which held two pounds of Black Tar Heroin, grunting as I put the strap over my head and the bag under my arm.
 My backpack was burden enough, but this damn bag was the cake.
 It was the knowledge of what was in it that made it weigh more, and if anything happened to it Dave was not above doing something extremely horrible to me.
 I have seen the results of failure firsthand, I fought back the urge to shiver as he watched me.

 'Your friend then?
 I give her work."
 I nearly lost my shit when he said those words, that alone nearly sent me into full rage, one so bad that I would have ripped him apart with my bare hands just for thinking it.
 He laughed, and looked at me as if it were the funniest thing in the world.